agoniapura/interactive-gift-popup/README.md

 This is a simple Python GUI application made with Tkinter.
 It displays a pop-up window with a playful question and two buttons: "Yes!" and "No, I hate you".
 If the user clicks "Yes!", a loading message appears and, after 5 seconds, a link is opened in the browser.
 If the user tries to click "No", the button moves to a random position in the window, making it impossible to click.

+## Why did you made this?

+I created this project as a gift for my girlfriend.
+I wanted to play a joke on her by making the "No" button move around whenever she tried to click it.
+That’s how this project was born and became a fun surprise for her.
+(Of course, I won’t share the exact version I made for her, but I’m making the source code available here.)

 ## What can it be used for?

 - Fun interactive gifts for friends or loved ones